McStasMcXtrace/McCode/INSTALL-McXtrace-3.x/README.md

-# Installation instructions for McStas 3.0
+# Installation instructions for McXtrace 3.0

 Please consult the individual platform instructions: